tushxr16/EE-208-Control-Engineering/README.md

 # EE-208-Control-Engineering

+The course of Control Engineering expected us to research and find solutions to various mini-projects using MATLAB.
 This repository contains the problem statements, codes, simulations and our research on the given problem statements.

 ## Problem Statement